alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 ---
-title: '🪩 Mirror Roofss''
+title: '🪞 Mirror Roofs'
 subtitle: '🥵 Some Solutions to Climate Change'
 footer: Published on 2023-06-03, last modified on 2023-06-03.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 image: https://pinchito.es/2023/pics/climate-change-temperatures.png
 ---

-## 🪩 Mirror Roofs
+## 🪞 Mirror Roofs

 Our second solution involves a little bit of creativity.
 Since the Earth is heated mainly by the Sun,